 Tulsa City-County Library was designated a selective federal depository in 1963 and a full state depository in 1978.
-Currently, the library is a mostly online depository, receiving only the FDLP basic collection in print.
+In addition, the library is a repository of historical Tulsa County and City of Tulsa publications.

 Accessing the Collection